-Our Future of Britain initiative sets out a policy agenda for a new era of invention and innovation.
-This series focuses on how to deliver radical-yet-practical solutions – concrete plans to reimagine the state for the 21st century – with technology as the driving force.
+Our Future of Britain initiative sets out a policy agenda for governing in the age of AI.
+This series focuses on how to deliver radical-yet-practical solutions for this new era of invention and innovation – concrete plans to reimagine the state for the 21st century, with technology as the driving force.

 The UK’s fintech sector has emerged as a global powerhouse over the past decade, with innovative startups leveraging cutting-edge technology to revolutionise financial services.
 From mobile banking apps that make the managing of personal finances more accessible to AI-powered lending platforms that expand access to credit for entrepreneurs, fintech has the potential to be a major driver of economic progress.
 It can help individuals take control of their finances and can boost savings across the economy.